Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

-\item \textbf{Adversary with Knowledge of SN.} In this type of attack scenario, adversary knows the underlying DSN framework scheme as well as the knowledge about the legitimate owner’s SN.
-We consider the overwriting attack that adversary includes an additional watermark on top of the original one.
+In this attack scenario, the adversary has knowledge of the DSN framework as well as the legitimate owner's SN.
+We consider the overwriting attack, in which the adversary includes an additional watermark on top of the original one.